 When communicating with the media, we have to be careful to avoid accidentally creating negative narratives about autistic people.
 Unintentional omissions or mistakes can have repercussions such as professional reputational damage, so we as the interviewee need to play our part to prevent undesirable portrayals including by people or organisations who want to exploit autistics.

-It is also very important to remind the reporter about why certain issues are very sensitive to us.
+It is also very important to remind the journalist about why certain issues are very sensitive to us.
 For instance, I won’t care much about me being described as “a person with autism” or as “an autistic person”.
 However, when it comes to my employment history, I am very concerned as any doubts about my competency and personal integrity will affect my future employability.
 For example, in the article:

 Inaccuracy: I hid my diagnosis.
 [This implies deception and thus can be considered defamatory.]